|Requires LANforge 5.2.11 or later. Configure 128 stations and assign them an SSID. Use the 'WiFi Capacity' LANforge-GUI plugin to emulate:

 Our AP for this example is using SSID testAP with Keyphrase test-AP1. (no dashes allowed)

 Click the Apply button.

 And then close the window by pressing the Cancel button.

-In the Ports tab you will see the new WiFi stations:
+In the Port Mgr tab you will see the new WiFi stations:

 Discussion of Capacity Test

 Computing Intervals and Duration: The WiFi Capacity Test is intended to run in multiple intervals.
 How many intervals is a product of the number stations in the test divided by the interval increment: Intervals = (num stations / station increment).
 The duration of the test is the product of the number of intervals times the sum of the interval duration plus setup timeout between intervals.
 Given the setup time between intervals is J seconds, a test of 128 stations with a station increment of 8 and an interval duration of 30 seconds, the entire test duration is: (128 / 8) * (30 + J) = 480 + 16J seconds.
 The actual setup time depends on two factors: a) If Seek Lower Rates is enabled, which will attempt to test each rate to try and even out connection rates, and b) DHCP performance.
 Adding piles of DHCP assignments for every increment can take several seconds, and actual performance depends on your test environment.